-- ContentType: What type of content you will be creating for this topic.
+- Type: Record the type of content you will be creating for this item.
 (See Step 9 below)

 - URL: After publishing the item, record its URL here.
 This will make it easier to find the content URL when promoting your content (e.g. on social media, emails, etc)

 - Short URL: Add a shortened version of the content’s destination URL for promoting on Twitter, or tracking your campaigns.